PaulCombal/SamRewritten/README.md

 ## Features

 * Lock and unlock select achievements with a single click
+* Lock and unlock achievements for all or selected apps
 * Edit statistics instantly
 * Schedule achievement unlocking over a set period of time